Chemical probe to begin in Syria after Western strikes - Journal du Cameroun

 Regime and allied forces are now expected to train their sights on southern districts of Damascus that are still held by the Islamic State jihadist group.

-They are then likely to tackle the southern province of Daraa, where protests against he rule of Assad, who has been in power 18 years, broke ou in 2011.
+They are then likely to tackle the southern province of Daraa, where some of the earliest protests against the rule of Assad, in power for 18 years, broke out in 2011.